 How Much Shrimp is in One Pound?

-For instance, if the frozen shrimp packet reads 21/25, it means it will contain 21 to 25 shrimp in one pound.
+If the frozen shrimp packet reads 21/25, it means it will contain 21 to 25 shrimp in one pound.
 Similarly, if it reads U/10, there will be less than 10 shrimps per pound.

 The important information to remember here is that the lower per pound shrimp count, the larger in size they will be.